CzarHey/discord-timebomb/README.md

 The consequence to this approach is that the scores are stored under the name that you initially created the command under.
 If you rename the command, the variables will not be moved over to the new name, and thus all scores will appear to have been reset.
 Reverting the rename and moving the command back to the old name will restore the scores.

 This issues does not affect the Public Tags version of the command, as all scores are stored as author variables under k6ka's name.
-This ensures that they are consistent across servers and cannot be im
+This ensures that they are consistent across servers and cannot be improperly manipulated by a bad actor.

 ### Mentions show `@invalid-user` on mobile after the bomb is detonated or defused